What Are the Standard Working Hours In Argentina?

 Night Shifts and Weekend Regulations

-Night work is defined as shifts between 9 p.m. and 6 a.m., with a reduced daily limit of 7 hours.
-These hours may be weighted more heavily for pay calculations.
+Night work is defined as shifts between 9 p.m. and 6 a.m., with a reduced daily limit of 7 hours and a weekly limit of 35 hours.
+Each hour of night work is considered 8 minutes of overtime and compensated accordingly.
 Weekend work, especially after 1 p.m.
 Saturday and on Sundays, requires a 100% pay premium.

 How Playroll Simplifies Employer Responsibilities and Compliance